tongshuangwu/polyjuice/README.md

 # When running it for the first time, the wrapper will automatically
 # load related models, e.g. the generator and the perplexity filter.
 perturbations = pj.perturb(text)

+# return: ['It is bad for kids too.',
+# "It 's great for kids.",
+# 'It is great even for kids.']
 ```

 ### More advanced APIs